-Two airy, 16-foot sleeping yurts on platforms available to rent each contain four single and two double bunks.
-The Spirit Walker Hut features a propane heater with fuel provided, while Toba’s Hut features a wood stove; both yurts welcome furry companions but please keep them off the beds!
+Two airy, 16-foot yurts are available to rent each contain four single and two double bunks and wood stoves; both yurts welcome furry companions but please keep them off the beds!
 For people seeking more privacy, the cabin offers a “hut keeper’s” bedroom with sleeping space for two that has a propane heater.

 Completing the scene are a wood-fired sauna, two pit toilets, and a campfire ring famous for S’mores and gatherings that stretch long into Alaska’s dusky summer nights.